YongoDavid/DEME-2024-OCTOBER/README.md

 New day , same grind.
 My drop-box project has been rejected again and i dont know why.(The reviewer did not leave any comment) i will test this application again and re-submit if there are no issues.
-Also i have to imporove the UI of the projects i have completed.
+Also i have to improve the UI of the projects i have completed.
 And update my portfolio with the new projects.

 Oct 15